Types of Drinking Glasses that You Must Have

 The basic rules for serving drinks require this combination, otherwise the violation of which is considered bad manner.

-All the connoisseurs know that the aroma, flavour and texture of a cocktail can only be experienced in a full manner only if the glass has a certain width, height, shape and is perfectly clean.
+All the connoisseurs know that the aroma, flavour and texture of a cocktail can only be experienced in a full manner only if the drinking glass has a certain width, height, shape and is perfectly clean.

 Compliance with all these rules offers an excellent opportunity to really enjoy the taste of the cocktail.
-This is why glasses and cocktail glasses must be chosen with the utmost care.
+This is why drinking glasses and cocktail glasses must be chosen with the utmost care.

 And Scopelliti 1887 will help you understand how to do it better.